William Rankin: Ejection

 Conditions calmed, and he descended into a forest.
-His watch read 6:40 pm.
+His watch read 6:40 p.m.
 It had been 40 minutes since he had ejected.
 He searched for help and eventually was admitted into a hospital at Ahoskie, North Carolina.
 He suffered from frostbite, welts, bruises, and severe decompression.

 In popular culture

 Rankin wrote The Man Who Rode the Thunder about his experience; Floyd C. Gale called the book a "thrilling true adventure".
-His story was covered in the March 2, 2017 episode of The Dollop Podcast.
+His story was covered in the March 2, 2017, episode of The Dollop Podcast.
+His story was covered in the television show Mysteries at the Museum, season 14, episode 9.